 In 1994, the government started the process of privatising the railways.
 Rather than return to the pre-war system, the newly privatised railways were split between the infrastructure, managed by Railtrack (later to become Network Rail) and the train operating companies, or TOCs, which were licensed on a franchise basis.
 Early franchises included names such as Virgin Trains, GNER, EWS and Freightliner.

-This period saw the decline of many diesel and electric locomotives that had previously hauled passenger trains, with their replacements being newly introduced multiple unit stock such as Pendolinos.
+This period saw the demise of many diesel and electric locomotives that had previously hauled passenger trains, with their replacements being newly introduced multiple unit stock such as Pendolinos.
 Older freight locomotives also started to be phased out, with new classes brought in by the new franchise holders.
 The Channel Tunnel opened in 1994, bringing truly international rail travel to the UK for the first time and the start of construction on the UK's first high speed rail line, HS1.

 Privatisation also saw the start of a steady increase in passenger numbers, for the first time since Edwardian era.
 By the mid-2000s, passenger traffic was back to a level not seen since the end of WWII.